vgwb/Antura/docs/en/manual/classroom_guide.md

 ### Words

-!!! note "Pronunciation activity"
+> [!tip] Pronunciation activity
-    Students repeat after a Living Letter, then use the word in a sentence related to the quest.
+> Students repeat after a Living Letter, then use the word in a sentence related to the quest.

-!!! note "Explain a card"
+> [!tip] Explain a card
-    After play, ask learners to open the Book and explain one card to a peer.
+> After play, ask learners to open the Book and explain one card to a peer.

-!!! note "Bonus Malus"
+> [!tip] Bonus Malus
-    Citizenship link: Discuss how in‑game choices mirror respectful behavior in real life.
+> Citizenship link: Discuss how in‑game choices mirror respectful behavior in real life.

-!!! note "world map"
+> [!tip] world map
-    For homework, let students explore in Home mode and bring one new card to share.
+> For homework, let students explore in Home mode and bring one new card to share.

 Reflection after play helps consolidate learning.